Copper Harbor refuge

 © Beth Gauper

-Lake Fanny Hooe Resort & Campground has motel rooms and two-bedroom cottages,
+Near the harbor on Lake Fanny Hooe, Lake Fanny Hooe Resort & Campground has motel rooms and two-bedroom cottages.

 Fort Wilkins State Park has 165 grass campsites and a camper cabin around Lake Fanny Hooe.

-Dining: The Keweenaw Mountain Lodge has a log dining room.
-In town, the Pines is a decent place for a casual meal.
+The Keweenaw Mountain Lodge has an atmospheric log dining room.
+In town, the Tamarack Inn serves breakfast and lunch.

 Information: Keweenaw tourism, 800-338-7982.